-TUTOR, RESEARCHER, PUBLIC SERVANT.
+ADVOCATE, RESEARCHER, PUBLIC SERVANT.

-She can be reached here, on Facebook, or contacted at (774) 230-9999 in regards to any questions.
+She can be contacted via email, social media, or reached at (774) 230-9999 in regards to questions and media inquiries.

-The views expressed are her own and do not necessarily represent the views of the aforementioned departments, committees, and agencies unless otherwise stated.
+The views expressed are her own and do not necessarily represent the views of the aforementioned departments, committees, and agencies she has worked with unless otherwise stated.